 - Test books

 - Answer documents

 - Large print and braille test books

-- Mathematics reference sheets written on by students

-- Scratch paper written on by students

 - Human Reader scripts for mathematics (if applicable)

 - Spanish test books

 Note: Non-secure copies of mathematics reference sheets are available on the Maryland Portal and may be provided to students for regular classroom use.
 Schools will receive these reference sheets with initial secure paper tests.
 Schools may make newly printed and unused copies of these documents available to students for paper-based testing.
 These must be kept secure prior to testing, and if written on by students, securely destroyed.